Common Reasons Why Websites Fail to Convert and How to Fix in 2026

 1. Google Optimize: Offers A/B testing and personalization features to optimize website content, CTAs, and layouts based on user behavior.
 It integrates seamlessly with Google Analytics.

-2. Hotjar: Provides heatmaps, session recordings, and user feedback tools to understand user behavior and identify areas for improvement in website design and usability.
+2. Hotjar: Provides heatmaps, session recordings, and user feedback tools to understand user behavior and identify opportunities for improving website design and usability.

 3. Crazy Egg: Offers heatmaps, scroll maps, and A/B testing to visualize user behavior and test variations in content and design to improve conversions.